gittesthln/leaflet-CIcon/README.md

 |font-ypos|Number|0.45|Vertical position factor of text.
 Unit is the height of the arc|
 |iconAnchor|String or L.point|"middle-bottom"| Icon's anchor point. (left\|middle\|right)-(top\|middle\|bottom) combination is available in string|

-#### ## options for L.icon.cIcon.balloon
+#### options for L.icon.cIcon.balloon

 A character is used for Icon image.
-Large shpape of Emoji is recommended.
+Large shape of Emoji is recommended.

 |Option|Type|Default|Description|
 |:------:|:----:|:-------:|-----------|